mkhemka-svg/chatbot-backend2/README.md

 # AI Chat Backend

-This backend powers a chatbot hosted on Render.
+This backend powers a chatbot that is a AI version of me hosted on Render.

 Endpoints: